 A story of war, poverty, and perseverance

-Situated in Las Brisas, Rio Dulce, Casa Guatemala’s Children’s Village is a paradise filled with laughter, learning and love.
-Spanning over 100 acres of tropical jungle are the many buildings that make up the community.
-These include separate housing for the boys and girls, local staff and primary school, medical clinic, library, carpentry shop, outdoor playing fields and a dining hall, where the meat, fresh fruits and vegetables from the school’s farm are served.
+Spanning over 100 acres of tropical jungle are the many buildings and spaces that make up the community – including separate housing for the boys, girls, and local staff, a primary school, medical clinic, library, carpentry shop, outdoor playing fields, and a dining hall, where the meat, fresh fruits, and vegetables from the school’s farm, are served.

 The farm is both a learning tool where the children gain the agricultural skills needed in the outside world and a source of provisions for a balanced diet.
 In addition to the wide variety of produce we grow, our farm also pigs and other livestock, the surplus of which is sold in the local community to aid in the self sufficiency of the project on a whole.
 Our medical clinic provides free health care services for the children of the centre as well as the many local indigenous communities in the area.